 - a.
-SNRHA uses the following methods to organize its public housing waiting list Community-wide list - Site-based waiting lists for designated communities through a centralized system as described in the ACOP - b.
+SNRHA uses the following methods to organize its public housing waiting list: a Community-wide list - Site-based waiting lists for designated communities through a centralized system as described in the ACOP - b.
 Interested persons may apply for admission to public housing at the following location: - PHA main administrative offices or by downloading an application from its website and mailing in the application. - c.
-SNRHA plans to operates up to two (2) site based one (1) site-based waiting list in the coming year for public housing.
-All site-based wait lists were previously HUD approved.
+SNRHA operates one (1) site-based waiting list for public housing.
+All site-based wait lists were previously HUD-approved.
 Families may be on all open lists for which they qualify. - d.
-Interested persons may obtain more information about, and sign up to be on the sitebased waiting lists, at the following location: - PHA main administrative offices
+Interested persons may obtain more information about, and sign up to be on the sitebased waiting lists, at the following location: - PHA main administrative offices - (iii) Assignment

-(iii) Assignment